GLOWMONSTERR/Transaction-Bot/README.md

 Once the bot is online, it will automatically register slash commands (instantly if `GUILD_ID` is set).
 Team and invite data are saved in `data/teams.json`, so you can stop and restart the bot without losing progress.

+### Troubleshooting command sync and intents

+- **Slash commands are missing in Discord**: Double-check that you invited the bot with both the `bot` and `applications.commands` scopes selected in the OAuth URL generator.
+If you forgot to include `applications.commands`, regenerate the link, remove the bot from the server, and invite it again.
+Also make sure the `GUILD_ID` in `.env` matches the server you are testing in—otherwise the commands may take up to an hour to appear globally.
+- **“Privileged message content intent is missing” warning**: The bot only uses slash commands, so the warning is harmless.
+If you want to silence it, open your application in the Developer Portal, go to **Bot > Privileged Gateway Intents**, and toggle **Message Content Intent** on.
+Restart the bot after saving.

 ## Command summary

 | Command | Who can use it | Description |